 Except for the equipment we send to serve your meal, we cannot loan equipment.
 The equipment is institutional quality and therefore very expensive.
 Equipment sent with your function, which is not returned immediately after the function will be billed at the replacement cost.

 Yes, you can.
-Pick up meal tickets at the Residential Life Office during regular office hours.
+Pick up meal tickets at the Office of the Dean of Student Affairs during regular office hours.
 Please bring the list or name of the faculty member who will be using the ticket.